 In California, there is a time limit on when demand letters should be settled.
 If 9 months have passed since the original letter was sent to the defendant, both parties have to bring their claims to court for failing to agree.
 If you receive a demand letter, it is advised to seek advice from an attorney immediately.
 Failing to respond to a demand letter could end up with serious consequences in court.

 A demand letter can seem a bit confusing, and sometimes could make or break your case.
 A successful demand letter could prevent going to litigation and end up settling with large amount with the defendant.
 It is crucial to seek advice of an attorney if you are not well versed in the law.
-For more information on what to include in a demand letter, please visit our page here.
+For more information on what to include in a demand letter, please contact one of our attorneys.

 Our team of litigation attorneys at Heidari Law Group have offices in major cities throughout California and Nevada.
 Offices include Los Angeles, Las Vegas, Sacramento, and Irvine.
 Because a demand letter has specific requirements, it is important to seek the assistance of an experienced attorney to make sure it is written properly.
 One small mistake can potentially cause an entire lawsuit to be lost.
 Our attorneys will work to make sure you have an effective demand letter, and seek justice you deserve.